arichiardi/fc4-framework/docs/manual/repository.md

 ### Cotenancy with Other Docs, Code, et cetera

-This methodology does not specify, and is not concerned with, the question of how your organization organizes its code and docs into one, a few, or many different repositories — only that all of your diagrams should live together in the same repo.
+This manual does not specify, and is not concerned with, the question of how your organization organizes its code and docs into one, a few, or many different repositories — only that all of your diagrams should live together in the same repo.